BibartAlexandru/Gns4/README.md

 # Running
-- `mvn clean install && mvn -Pjade-main exec:java` (Running the main container)
+- cd to /backend
+- run the run.sh script